skip to Main Content

 Distant Relative

 My grandfather loved his sister.
 Every weekend, he took us to visit her home.
-I enjoyed playing with his sister’s grandsons, but did not like their father – my uncle.
-He always made fun of me and my sisters and stretched it to such an extent that the joke became ugly.
+I enjoyed playing with his sister’s grandsons, but did not like their father, my uncle.
+He always made fun of my sisters and me, and stretched it to such an extent that the joke became ugly.
 Strangely, he never made fun of my younger brother.
 He took him more seriously and respectfully.
 I wondered why?

 One day, I was unexpectedly flooded with thoughts of my aunt.
-She had always treated me as one of her own, never differentiating between her sons and me.
+She never differentiated between her sons and me.
 Feeling overwhelmed with gratitude, I called her.
 We had a sweet conversation, reconnecting after 25 years.

 Then, in the midst of our conversation, she asked, “Would you like to speak to your uncle?”